 What size Model do I need?

-The size of unit you choose should depend on the complexity of your everyday cooking needs.
+The size of the unit you choose should depend on the complexity of your everyday cooking needs.
 There are essentially three sizes to choose from: full, compact, and mini.
 The bowls on full-sized units generally have a volume between 9 and 13 cups.

 Compact units typically have bowls capable of handling 5 to 7 cups of ingredients.
 Miniature models can store 2 to 5 cups.